 Welcome to the Woodland Health Room!

-Nurse: Chieu Ly Nguyen RN (Tuesdays all day, Thursdays AM)
+Nurse: Chieu Ly Nguyen RN (Wednesdays all day, Thursdays AM)

 Life Threatening Health Conditions: Many students have health conditions such as bee sting or peanut allergies, severe asthma, diabetes, seizures, or heart conditions that may cause a life threatening emergency during the school day.
 These students must have a plan including medication and/or treatment orders in place prior to the first day that they will attend school.
 Please contact the Health Room for the necessary forms or information.